Hopkinsville Man Indicted On Numerous Counts Of Sexual Exploitation Charges Involving Minors - NewsBreak

 A Bowling Green man and woman were charged with kidnapping after an incident on East 7th Street in Hopkinsville Monday morning.
 Hopkinsville Police say 24-year-old Cody Snider and 24-year-old Brianna Bozman went to a home on East 7th Street and took a child they did not have custody of while assaulting two of the family members.

 Deputies have released more information about a shooting on Greenville Road in Christian County that sent two people to Nashville hospitals with gunshot wounds Friday night.
-Christian County Sheriff’s deputies say Paige Coleman and Angel Hall were both shot one of them was hit in the abdomen and the second suffered a gunshot wound to the leg at Woodland Heights Apartments.
-Both women were flown to Nashville hospitals.
+Christian County Sheriff’s deputies say Jade Johnson and Tyisha Redd were both shot one of them was hit in the abdomen and the second suffered a gunshot wound to the leg at Woodland Heights Apartments.

 Man Charged With Trafficking Drugs In Trigg County